USRSE/usrse23/pages/participate.md

 ## Posters

 We invite posters highlighting the above topic areas and the software/software techniques that enabled the research.
 Poster submissions should be in the form of an abstract, no more than 1 page in length.

 **Timeline**

-- **Submissions open**: Monday, February 13, 2023
+- **Submissions open**: Tuesday, February 14, 2023
 - **Poster abstracts due**: Monday, June 19, 2023
 - **Notification of authors for posters**: Monday, July 24, 2023
 - **Registration for authors of posters**: Monday, August 21, 2023